gittuf/gittuf/docs/cli/gittuf_policy_add-person.md

 ## gittuf policy add-person

-Add a trusted person to a policy file (requires developer mode and v0.2 policy metadata to be enabled, set GITTUF_DEV=1 and GITTUF_ALLOW_V02_POLICY=1)
+Add a trusted person to a policy file

 ### Synopsis